Using Git

 You can also git push --force-with-lease

-from master to keep your fork's master in sync with
+from master to double-check that your

 Advanced Rebasing